On the robustness of modeling grounded word learning through a child's egocentric input: Datasets

 \textbf{Transcribing videos}.
 In order to train separate vision-language models on each child's data, we needed a way to transcribe all of the speech from the raw videos.
 To efficiently transcribe the long-form audio from 500 hours of video from SAYCam, we used WhisperX \citep{bain2023whisperx}, a tool which leverages the transcription capabilities of OpenAI's Whisper model \citep{radford2023robust} (using the \texttt{v3-large} model with the language set to English), and applies further processing for efficient transcription and speaker diarization and word-level timestamps.
 This provided us with the transcribed text of each separate utterance, the start and end timestamps, and the predicted speaker label.
 Additional details surrounding the automatic transcription procedure and evaluation for speech transcription accuracy can be found in \cite{zhang2025metadata}.

-Due to the inherent challenges of recording audio from a child's head-mounted camera, the audio quality, especially for child-directed speech is highly variable across videos.
+Due to the inherent challenges of recording audio from a child's head-mounted camera, the speech intelligibility can vary greatly across contexts, especially for child-directed speech.
 Nevertheless, an analysis comparing a subset of manually vs. automatically transcribed speech content showed that it was relatively accurate for adult speech and also sufficiently similar to the previously manually transcribed subset \citep{zhang2025metadata}.
 Furthermore, although the relative timings for the detected start and end timestamps also showed some discrepancies, this is not necessarily a major issue: \cite{vong2024grounded} observed that imperfect timing information (in the manual transcriptions) were still sufficient for models to acquire word-referent mappings.

 Whisper was not a panacea for annotating the data: it showed relatively poor performance on diarization accuracy (correctly distinguishing between different speakers in a video).
 Therefore, we did not attempt to distinguish between different speakers (e.g. child-directed versus child-produced speech), and retained all of the transcribed utterances.
 Another limitation was from hallucinations in the Whisper transcriptions, which resulted in instances of repetitive utterances,\footnote{This included filtering repetitive phrases within a single utterance, as well as filtering adjacent utterances with the same content.
 In both cases, we only kept a single instance of the repeated utterance.}, requiring them to be filtered out.
 Additional pre-processing steps included removing all punctuation and lower-casing the transcribed text.
 Tokenization was performed at the word level using spaCy \citep{spacy2} and was subsequently used to create separate tokenizers from the transcribed vocabulary of each dataset split (after excluding any words with a frequency of two or fewer).
 After filtering and pre-processing, this resulted in 266K automatically transcribed utterances across the entire SAYCam dataset.